cwindolf/dartsort/README.md

 ### To do:

  - Test localization gives same result
+    - Similar but not the same, same problems with y.
+Maybe here is matching ptps a little better.
  - Tensor PCA for recentered waveforms
  - Train conv VAEs
  - More consistent geom?
 18/22 channel version?
 Should not matter for now.
+ - 40% of y are <0.1, trying out excluding those from net training